Modification-Fair Cluster Editing

-\begin{proof} Let~$(G = (V, E), k, \delta)$ be an instance of \FCE.
-We first apply the standard $P_3$-branching algorithm for \CE to enumerate all minimal cluster edge modification sets~$S$ of size at most~$k$ in~$\bigO(3^k (|V|+|E|))$ time~\cite{Cai96}.
+\begin{proof} Let~$(G, k, \delta)$ be an instance of \FCE{} with~$V(G) = R \uplus B$.
+We first apply the standard $P_3$-branching algorithm for \CE{} to enumerate all minimal cluster edge modification sets~$S$ of size at most~$k$ in~$\bigO(3^k (n+m))$ time~\cite{Cai96}.
 For each~$S$, we check whether $\diff(S)\le \delta$.
 If not, then we try to extend~$S$ to a fair edge modification set.
 Clearly, each fair edge modification set of size at most~$k$ contains at least one of the enumerated edge modification sets.
 Note that in order to check later that our modification set is fair, we store the original numbers~$|B|$ and $|R|$ of blue and red vertices in~$G$.

 For each~$S$, we first apply the following three data reduction rules to the cluster graph~$G'$ obtained from~$S$. \begin{enumerate} \item If there is a clique with more than~$k+1$ vertices, then delete it. \item If there are more than~$2k$ isolated vertices of the same color which have not been touched by~$S$, then delete one of them. \item Let~$2 \le s \le k+1$ and~$0\le t \le s$.
-If there are more than~$k$ cliques with~$s$ vertices not touched by~$S$ of which $t$ are blue, then delete one of them. \end{enumerate} Note that we keep all cliques of size at most~$k+1$ in~$G'$ which contain an endpoint of an edge in~$S$.
+If there are more than~$k$ cliques with~$s$ vertices, $t$ of which are blue, and none of them are touched by~$S$, then delete one of them. \end{enumerate} Note that we keep all cliques with at most~$k+1$ in~$G'$ which contain an endpoint of an edge in~$S$.
 Clearly, there are at most~$2|S|$ such cliques.

-For the correctness, note that if a clique with~$\ell\ge 2$ vertices is modified, then this requires at least~$\ell-1$ edge modifications.
+For the correctness, note that modifying a clique with~$\ell\ge 2$ vertices requires at least~$\ell-1$ edge modifications.
 Hence, Rule~1 is correct.
 Clearly, $k$ edge modifications can touch at most~$2k$ vertices of any color, so Rule~2 is correct.
 Rule~3 is correct as we cannot touch more than~$k$ cliques of size at least two.

-For exhaustive application of the data reduction rules, we run a depth-first search and count the number of cliques with the same numbers of blue and red vertices.
-As we added at most~$k$ edges to obtain~$G'$, we can apply the rules in~$\bigO(|V|+|E|+k)$ time.
-After exhaustive application, the remaining graph comprises~$\bigO(k^2)$ vertices contained in cliques touched by~$S$ and~$\bigO(k^3)$ vertices not touched by~$S$.
+For exhaustive application of the data reduction rules, we count the number of cliques with the same numbers of blue and red vertices.
+As we added at most~$k$ edges to obtain~$G'$, we can apply the rules in~$\bigO(n+m+k)$ time.
+After exhaustive application, the remaining graph contains~$\bigO(k^2)$ vertices contained in cliques touched by~$S$ and~$\bigO(k^3)$ vertices not touched by~$S$.